rolling-scopes-school/tasks/react/modules/module04/README.md

 ### Score

 The task will be evaluated by a mentor during the first 6 weeks.
-To make the evaluation more convenient, create a Pull Request.
+To make the evaluation more convenient, please, create a Pull Request.
 (DO NOT MERGE).

 1) Hooks - **15 points**